 Double Blind FAQ

-This year, ICPE uses a double blind review (DBR) process for its two research paper tracks - the Research Track and the Emerging Research Track.
+This year, ICPE uses a double blind review (DBR) process for the Research Track, the Emerging Research Track, and the Data Challenge Track.
 Submissions for other tracks, including the Artifact Track, are not impacted by this information.

 DBR is intended to increase fairness and reduce implicit bias during reviewing by hiding the author identity from the reviewers, in addition to the usual hiding of the reviewer identity from the authors.
 DBR is intended to be a pragmatic measure that requires little additional effort from the authors and does not substantially restrict submissions.
 For DBR, authors are required to reasonably anonymise their PDF submissions and declare known conflicts of interest with PC members during submission.
 The most important requirements are: